-The Board is of the view that the existing level of the Group's systems of risk management and internal control for the year under review and up to the date of issuance of the financial statements is adequate to enable the Group to achieve its business objectives and safeguard shareholders' investments and the Group's assets.
-However, the Board recognizes that the Group's system of risk management and internal control processes must continuously evolve to meet the changing and challenging business environment.
+The review of adequacy and effectiveness of the risk management and internal control process has been undertaken by management and internal audit function, and necessary actions have been taken to remedy significant failings or weaknesses identified for the financial year 2015 and up to the date of the statement.
+The Board recognises that the Group's system of risk management and internal control processes must continuously evolve to meet the changing and challenging business environment.
 Therefore, the Board will put in place appropriate action plans to strengthen its systems of risk management and internal control progressively.